Kremzeeq/MediaBudgieBudgetingTool/README.md

 ## Prototype Demo

-- A prototype of the application and simulates a business user journey for setting up central budgets for a business.
+- A prototype of the application simulating a business user journey for setting up central budgets for a business is available here: https://github.com/Kremzeeq/MediaBudgieBudgetingTool/blob/master/MediaBudgiePrototype.pdf
-- Please download and view business user journey for the Media Budgie Application here: https://github.com/Kremzeeq/MediaBudgieBudgetingTool/blob/master/MediaBudgiePrototype.pdf

 ## Project Programming Tools